mmoya26/dollarguard/README.md

 - Guard front-end and backend routes
 - Create endpoint on the server to validate if the user is logged in, if they are return true or false, otherwise return cached results
 - Create component for error handling when logging in or signing up
+- Disable log in & sign up button while request is loading (type button will not work anymore)

 # Design/create todos
 - Design how expenses table and percentage overview sections will look when there are zero expenses